amgarton47/CS62data-structures/HexAPawn_Assignment/project/README.md

 ### `GameTree`

 You are responsible for designing the `GameTree` class.
 This is a tree structure with potentially many children instead of just two.
-The included starter defines the most basic methods to instantiate and traverse a GameTree.
-But, as you design your `Player` sub-classes, you will surely identify additional methods that you would like to implement in the `GameTree` class.
+The included starter defines the most basic methods to implement and traverse a GameTree.
+But, as you design your `Player` sub-classes, you might identify additional methods that you would like to implement in the `GameTree` class.
 Think about the methods you will need for this class and how you can represent the structure.